Privacy-Preserving Transfer Learning for Community Detection using Locally Distributed Multiple Networks

-{Motivated by these practical problems and issues, this paper proposes a new transfer learning method for community detection of a target network by leveraging additional {source networks}, assuming all networks are locally stored, privacy-preserved, and heterogeneous, in the context of stochastic block models (SBMs) \citep{holland1983stochastic}.
-SBMs are widely used as a canonical model for community detection and clustering in networks, serving as a foundation for understanding and studying network structure and clustering \citep{abbe2017community}.
-They are random graph models where nodes are grouped into communities, and the probability of an edge between two nodes depends on their community memberships.} To ensure privacy, we assume the edges of each network are perturbed by a randomized response (RR) mechanism \citep{warner1965randomized}, which flips edges (and non-edges) independently with a network-specific probability.
+Motivated by these practical considerations, we propose a new transfer-learning method for community detection on a \textit{target network} that leverages additional \textit{source networks}, under the setting where all networks are heterogeneous, locally stored, and privacy-preserved.
+To model this setting, we adopt the stochastic block model (SBM) \citep{holland1983stochastic}, a canonical model for community detection in networks, serving as a foundation for understanding and studying network structure and clustering \citep{holland1983stochastic,abbe2017community}. {To protect the privacy of network edges, each data provider employs edge-wise randomized response (RR) \citep{warner1965randomized} and then sends the perturbed network to the local data curator.